Radiation Assurance is for all studies involving ionising radiation which are taking place in NHS/HSC secondary care settings.

 What are the timelines for review?

-During the roll out phase, we are testing a timeline for HRA-managed studies of a maximum of 40 calendar days (excluding queries).
+We are currently testing a timeline for HRA-managed studies of a maximum of 40 calendar days (excluding queries).
 For self-managed studies we aim to complete the consistency review within a maximum of 14 calendar days (excluding queries).
 As the rest of the process is managed by the applicant, we do not provide a timeline for this.
 You can see the timelines we are currently achieving on our main Radiation Assurance page.
 As we collect more data about the actual time taken for Radiation Assurance, timelines may adjust.

 Feedback from both commercial and non-commercial sponsors has shown that they have benefited from a reduction in queries around consistency of radiation information and dose and risk calculations during the review process.
 They also report fewer queries at sites about the practical arrangements relating to radiation set-up, leading to quicker set-up times.